BarioIsCoding/BetterMintModded/README.md

 You can donate via **XMR** to support the creator:
 `88BCjwGV46FAdGXGKRssWd5XL4knBCmgS8w4ird4UeWH9xXqG9nr6yL3coFb6UxWAFFxuX2acTcvUAyN3utGZtcVUskGPAT`

-Note: The project itself will not be supported, it will continue regardless of whether I end up with 0$ or 1000$.
+Note: The project itself will not be supported.
+BMM will continue regardless of whether I end up with $0 or $1000.

 *BetterMint Modded - Bridging the gap between chess engines and human play*